Enhancing Credit Opportunities in Rural America (ECORA) Act

 What Would ECORA Do?

 With net farm income declining since 2013, farmers and ranchers will need more help in acquiring credit for agricultural and real estate.
-Congress has introduced legislation – The ECORA Act – which would promote greater access to credit and reduce borrowing costs for qualified borrowers.
+In 2019 Congress introduced legislation- The ECORA Act- that would promote greater access to credit and reduce borrowing costs for qualified borrowers.
 How?
 When a bank provides an agricultural real estate loan to a farmer or rancher, the interest earned from that loan would be exempt from taxes.
 This would mean lower interest rates for farmers and ranchers and help more borrowers qualify for loans .